 How does HealthSmart align with the National Sexuality Education Standards (NSES)?

 The goal of the National Sexuality Education Standards is to provide clear, consistent and straightforward guidance on the essential minimum, core content for sexuality education that is age-appropriate for students in grades K–12.
 HealthSmart lessons related to sexual health have been aligned with the NSES for Grades K through 12.

 Does HealthSmart meet state standards for health education?

 Yes, HealthSmart aligns well with many state standards in health education.

 Does HealthSmart align with the Danielson Framework for Teaching?

 Yes, HealthSmart can support teachers in meeting the competencies outlined in the Danielson Framework for Teaching in many ways.
 You can download a document showing how here.

 Yes.
-Each unit in the Teacher Guides for Grades K-6 includes a Portfolio Checklist that lists evidence of student progress.
-The Assessment Benchmarks given for each lesson link the lesson objectives to specific activities, practice sessions and worksheets completed within the lesson.
+Each unit in the Teacher Guides for Grades K–2 includes a Portfolio Checklist that lists evidence of student progress, and Grades 3–5 include individual Student Workbooks that serve as a record of student achievement.
+The Assessment Evidence provided for each lesson links the lesson objectives to specific activities, practice sessions, activity sheets and projects completed within the lesson.

 In Middle and High School, objectives for each lesson are linked to clearly identified teaching steps and the corresponding student activity sheets and other performance tasks.
 New assessment rubrics at these upper grade levels provide scoring guidance to ensure that student mastery can be assessed for every lesson objective.
 In addition, each subject module in Middle and High School culminates with two overall assessment activities: a written assessment of content and concepts, and a performance task that provides authentic assessment of content and skills through a creative individual or group project.